ShockWind/name-indian-state/README.md

 # Name Indian State

-A quiz webapp about naming India's states & union territories from shown map.
+This is a quiz webapp about naming India's states & union territories from shown map.

 <https://name-indian-state.pages.dev/>